-At Zwierzchowski & Nguyen, our family law attorneys and Certified Family Mediator in Long Beach understand that life with children can become increasingly complicated when one parent is being pulled into a new geographic direction.
+At Zwierzchowski & Nguyen, our family law attorneys and Certified Mediators in Long Beach understand that a divorce or a post-divorce life with children can become increasingly complicated when one parent has decided to move to a different geographic location.

 Whether it is for work, personal growth, or to be near supportive family members, divorced parents and couples who were never married alike must consider the best interests of their children before making significant lifestyle changes — like moving their kids away from their co-parent.

 Before positioning your argument for or against moving away with the children — even one you believe is ironclad — contact our experienced family law attorneys to ensure you objectively understand your rights and those of the other parent.

 Understanding the Big Picture of Moving Away with Your Children in Long Beach, CA

 In California, your child custody agreement will dictate your and the children’s movements and will require the family court’s involvement to pursue something as complex as a lengthy move or even one in-state.

 Although it is incredibly common for one parent to relocate with their children after dissolving their marriage or relationship with the other parent, the request is often met with resistance.